-Learning Russian involves mastering a new writing system, wrapping your head around obscure grammar, and deciphering the mysterious Russian soul.
+Learning Russian involves perfecting a new writing system, wrapping your head around obscure grammar, and deciphering the mysterious Russian soul.

 Russian is a really difficult language.

-...they achieved results through discipline, and insights from those who’ve been through this before.
+...they achieved results through regular study, and insights from those who’ve been through this before.
 There’s a proven path to success, and you can follow it too.

-Below we’ll share some of the exclusive insights you’ll find in the LinguaLift course, and convince you that Russian is far easier than you’ve been led to believe.
+Below we’ll share some of the top insights you’ll find in the LinguaLift course, and show you that Russian is far easier than you might think.

 You can learn Russian (with the right approach)